Federal Aviation Administration, DOT.

-To prevent failure of a main rotor pendulum weight support (support), loss of a weight set resulting in main rotor vibration, and subsequent loss of control of the helicopter, accomplish the following:
+To prevent fatigue failure of a drive pin and subsequent loss of control of the helicopter, accomplish the following:

 Information concerning the existence of approved alternative methods of compliance with this AD, if any, may be obtained from the Regulations Group.

 (c) Special flight permits may be issued in accordance with sections 21.197 and 21.199 of the Federal Aviation Regulations (14 CFR 21.197 and 21.199) to operate the helicopter to a location where the requirements of this AD can be accomplished.